SovereignCloudStack/security-infra-scan-pipeline/docs/reports.md

 - **Compliance Assurance**: Continuous monitoring and scanning ensure compliance with security standards such as GDPR, HIPAA, and CIS benchmarks.
 - **Detailed Analysis**: Reports encompass vulnerabilities at different layers—network, applications, and containers—identifying open ports, unpatched software, and web app flaws.

-## Role and Responsibilities of CSPs, Operators, and Users
+## Role and Responsibilities of Operators and Users

-### For CSPs
+### For Operators (high-level view):
-CSPs have a responsibility to ensure the security of the IaaS and CaaS layers they manage to protect their services and customer data.
+Operators (CSPs) have a responsibility to ensure the security of the IaaS and CaaS layers they manage to protect their services and customer data.
 Key responsibilities include:

 - **Daily Monitoring**: Use tools like Naabu and Httpx for open port discovery and service monitoring.
 Remediate any critical issues immediately, especially for public-facing services.
 - **Configuration Audits**: Regularly assess cloud resource configurations using Nuclei and other compliance-focused tools to ensure adherence to security policies.
 - **Container Vulnerability Management**: Ensure that containerized environments are properly isolated, updated, and hardened against known vulnerabilities.

-### For Operators:
+### For Operator's staff:
 Operators are responsible for managing the security of cloud infrastructure, taking action based on the findings in the pentesting reports.
 Responsibilities include:

 - **Triage and Response**: Review daily reports to prioritize high-risk vulnerabilities such as misconfigurations or container escape risks.
 Act immediately to close exposed ports or restrict access where needed.